 - 6 Weeks: ZO® Skin Health or similar/CRx or similar

 - A long lasting treatment for mild to moderate Facial Rhytids

 - A long lasting treatment for hyperpigmentation in Fitzpatrick skin types 1-4 with overall excellent skin rejuvenation with very predictable results

 - Maintenance of results is best supported by a medically based treatment program

 A peel with a laser or similar device designed to remove the damaged upper layers of skin and allow the growth of new healthier, smoother, tighter skin.

 For Portrait PSR3 Plasma Skin Rejuvenation, depending on the dose used in your treatment, the skin is generally pretty close to normal color in about one to 10 days with little or no persistent pinkness.

 What is the advantage of Portrait PSR3 Plasma Skin Rejuvenation over laser resurfacing or vice versa?

 The technologies achieve similar but still different results.

-- Laser – for deeper wrinkles and scars with a few days longer down time than Portrait® but redness that takes 3-4 months to resolve.
+- Laser – for deeper wrinkles and scars with a few days longer downtime than Portrait® but redness that takes three to four months to resolve